 By Lisa Knepper

-Lisa Knepper is IJ’s director of communications.
+Lisa Knepper is an Institute director of strategic research.